lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - "two realms have the same color banner" (green, is false because white box)

 "The fifth key is held by a king on his throne."
+  - The Throne Room is now an available blueprint

 ✓ "The sixth in a station, left by one of your own,"
   - Safehouse acessible via

 "The seventh is major if you draft it quite late,"
+  - Draft Music Room in 9th rank?

 "And the last key is waiting, behind the last door of eight."